camptocamp/connector-interfaces/docs/odoo-platform-deployment.md

  # Don't forget to push master too but note that it will drop/recreate the test stack.
  git push
  ```
- * Travis will run a build on this tag and, if succcessfull, push a docker image (tagged as X.X.X) on Docker Hub.
+ * Travis will run a build on this tag and, if successful, push a docker image (tagged as X.X.X) on Docker Hub.

 * Go to your locally cloned platform project (https://github.com/camptocamp/odoo-cloud-platform-ch-rancher-templates)
 * Update the version of the image in the `docker-compose.yml` file of the stack, commit and push